-Bangalore is known as the silicon valley of India and is one of the largest biotechnology hubs in the country.
-Many business commentators have stated time and again that international airport facilities for Bangalore are essential for its continuing success in both commercial areas and in the tourist industry.
+Bengaluru is known as the silicon valley of India and is one of the largest biotechnology hubs in the country.
+Many business commentators have stated time and again that international airport facilities for Bengaluru are essential for its continuing success in both commercial areas and in the tourist industry.

 The airport was originally intended to accommodate 3.5 million passengers a year, but was redesigned to handle 12 million passengers.
 The redesign resulted in an increase in the size of the terminal, number of aircraft stands, new taxiway layouts and supporting infrastructure.